- Consumer Bankruptcy

 - Student Loans

-Dalié Jiménez’s scholarly interests include empirical and policy work in consumer financial protection, bankruptcy, credit and debt collection markets, and the financial distress of American families.
+Dalié Jiménez’s scholarly interests include empirical and policy work in commercial law, consumer financial protection, bankruptcy, credit and debt collection markets, and the financial distress of American families.
 She is currently working on a large-scale, randomized control trial evaluating the effectiveness of legal and counseling interventions to help individuals in financial distress.

 Professor Jiménez spent the 2011-2012 academic year on the founding staff of the Consumer Financial Protection Bureau where she served as a policy fellow in the Deposit, Cash, Collections & Reporting Markets group.
 Her work at the Bureau focused on credit reporting, debt collection, student loans, and debt relief.
 While there, she co-authored two reports to Congress on credit scoring issues.